 Jack Morris Auto Glass: A Look Through Time

 Over the years, many members of the Morris family have worked in this family business.
 In 2016, Jack’s youngest son, Paul Morris, joined the family business after a successful career in law and public service.
 Also working in the business are Jack’s son-in-law, Wayne Burkett, and Jack’s grandsons, Jeff Burkett and Buck Morris, John’s son.
-Jack and John continue serving the business, making sure the company’s values and culture of customer service stay strong.
+Jack and John continue serving the business, making sure the company’s values and culture of service stay strong.
 In addition to the Morris family, Jack Morris Auto Glass has many dedicated, long-time employees who are part of this family business and share the same company values.
 Jack Morris always teaches that the best way to make sure the customers are treated right is to treat the employees right.

 A Growing Company with the Same Values for Over 65 Years

 In 2017, its 66th year of operation, Jack Morris Auto Glass opened its ninth and tenth locations.
 Today the company serves all 21 counties in West Tennessee from its stores in Memphis and Jackson; all 38 counties in Middle Tennessee from its stores in Nashville, Hendersonville, and Columbia; and 14 counties in Western Kentucky from its store in Paducah.
 With its daily mobile service, Jack Morris Auto Glass also serves 8 counties in Northern Mississippi; Crittenden County, Arkansas; and 9 counties in Southern Illinois.